pbradleylab/PanSweep/Readme.md

 # Running PanSweep Analysis

-The PanSweep Analysis is designed to be run on a HPC cluster.
-It will need at least 15GB of memory to run.
+The PanSweep Analysis is designed to be run on a HPC cluster or on a workstation with at least 15GB of memory.

-First, download the parquet databases from figshare *HERE* and place them in a directory the R analysis can read.
+First, download the [Parquet databases](https://zenodo.org/uploads/13891285) from Zenodo and unzip them.
+They can be unzipped into any directory, as long as the correct path is added to the config file.

-Next, prepare the JASON config file with the below paths.
+Next, prepare the JSON config file with the below paths.
 An empty config file is provided on this repository.
-If any paths are missing the analysis will be unable to run.
-For an example please reference the example.jason file on this repository.
+If any paths are missing, the analysis will be unable to run.
+For an example please reference the `example.json` file on this repository, or the `cirrhosis.json` file in the cirrhosis-pansweep repository: https://github.com/pbradleylab/cirrhosis-pansweep/tree/main/pansweep

 |Path Name                         |Description                                                            |
 |----------------------------------|-----------------------------------------------------------------------|